 The current generation of graduate students are poised to become the leaders of their respective fields by the middle of the century.
 It is their ideas that will be of greatest influence in advancing the field of ecology in the decades to.
 So, what are their ideas?
 How do they think long-term research will provide new insights in 10, 20, 30 years?
 Maybe in 30 years we’ll find out our projections were wrong, but reflection won’t be possible if we don’t first scan the horizon.

 “Improv helped us realize that virtually every profession can benefit from being viewed as a type of performance.
 And as with any performance, your ability to reach and hold the audience’s attention rests on your performance skills.”

 I provide here examples of situations when it is understandable or acceptable to decline peer reviewing a manuscript.

 “Where do I go from here?” is one of the hardest, but most frequent, questions a graduate student faces during their PhD program and many of us turn to our mentors to determine the right direction.
 Unfortunately, as many students know either from personal experience or online reading, mentors come in a variety of competencies (and even with the best of mentors, one person can only provide one perspective).
 It is critical for students to learn the art of mentoring themselves.
 So where do we begin with DIY mentoring?

-This is a series of posts entitled “Reflections on the Past”, a series by Hari Sridhar.
-Hari interviews authors of well-known papers in ecology for first-hand accounts of the ins-and-outs of high-impact research.
+Latest “Reflections of the Past” post.
+This is a series by Hari Sridhar who interviews authors of well-known papers in ecology.
 Posts in this series are archived at reflectionsonpaperspast.wordpress.com.